patractlabs/go-patract/README.md

 ### Rest

-We can use rest to get unsigned raw byte datas for constract call, it can help to build a offline signaturer for contract.
+We can use `rest` to get unsigned raw byte data for contract call, it can help to build an offline signature for contract.

 can use this for example: [rest](https://github.com/patractlabs/go-patract/blob/master/examples/rest/main.go)